okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/migrate-to-okta-prerequisites/main/index.md

 A **one-time migration** moves your users with their credentials over to Okta all at once.
 It’s expected that the legacy system could (and should) be taken offline after this migration process completes.

 A **migration program** is one where, for a period of time, the legacy system and Okta run in parallel to migrate users in a more impromptu fashion.
-You can accomplish this using the Okta [Inline Password Hook](/docs/reference/password-hook/) feature.
+You can accomplish this using the [Password import inline hook](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/InlineHook/#tag/InlineHook/operation/createPasswordImportInlineHook) feature.

 It's important to note that this information is about a migration strategy and not integration.